aws-amplify/docs/docs/lib/push-notifications/fragments/js/getting-started.md

     </application>
     ```

-9. Configure Push Notification module for your app as shown in [Configure your App](#configure-your-app) section.
+9. Configure Push Notifications category for your app as shown in [Configure your App](#configure-your-app) section.

 10. Run your app with `yarn` or with an appropriate run command.